duckdb/duckdb-web/docs/sql/data_types/interval.md

 |:---|:---|
 | `INTERVAL` | Period of time |

 An `INTERVAL` can be constructed by providing an amount together with a unit.
+Units that aren't months, days, or milliseconds are converted to equivalent amounts in the next lower unit of these three basis units.

+Conversely, units aren't ever converted upwards, that is, no amount of days is ever converted to months.
+Accordingly, when `INTERVAL`s are deconstructed into their constituent components via the `datepart` function, multiple components must be added to obtain the original interval.
+Additionally, the three basis components, are further split into years and months; days, hours,

+Here, rather than returning zeros for all requested units that are not based units, duckdb guarantees that all returned parts add up to the original interval while using the largest units possible.
+Specifically, the months component is

+Here, non-zero values can be reported for non-base units, but only when exact conversion is possible.
+For example, 14 months can

+> Warning

 Intervals can be added or subtracted from `DATE` or `TIMESTAMP` values.

 ## Examples